 Interpol issues Blue Corner Notice to help locate controversial godman Nithyananda

-New Delhi, Jan 22: Interpol has issued 'blue notice' against controversial godman Nithyananda on the request of Gujarat Police.
+New Delhi, Jan 22: Interpol has issued 'Blue Corner Notice' against controversial godman Nithyananda on the request of Gujarat Police.
 A blue notice is issued to locate a person who is missing or is an identified or unidentified criminal or is wanted for a violation of ordinary criminal law.

 The police confirmed the development in a charge sheet filed in a local court in connection with an FIR lodged against Nithyananda last November after two girls went missing from his ashram in Ahmedabad.